janlay/Alftp/README.markdown

 - Fast browsing by caching directory
 - Copy path for file / directory (holding `⌘` key)
 - Generates command for downloading (holding `⌥` key)
-- Work together with [Douban Workflow](http://lucifr.com/2013/03/14/douban-workflow-for-alfred-v2/) (search movies)
+- Work together with [Douban Workflow](http://lucifr.com/2013/03/14/douban-workflow-for-alfred-v2/) (holding `⌃` key to search movies)

 ## How it works
 Alftp connects to the FTP server, retrieves files & directories list in current directory.
 New items are shown on top.